Connect with us

 on

-Dangote billionaire
+Dangote import

 Ahead of the official commissioning of the largest refinery facility in the world in Lagos, Nigeria on Monday, Alhaji Aliko Dangote has opened up on what led him to the gigantic project and his late entry into the oil business.